srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

     }
     ```

-    > [!NOTE] This code defines the implementation of the direct method and is executed when the direct method is invoked.
+    > **Note**:  This code defines the implementation of the direct method and is executed when the direct method is invoked.
 The fan has three states: *on*, *off*, and *failed*.
 The method above sets the fan to either of the first two of these states.
 If the payload text doesn't match one of these two, or the fan is in a failed state, an error is returned.

 1. To register the direct method, add the following lines of code to the Main method, after creating the device client.